The Bankrate promise

 - Business loans.
 Some lenders have special programs that offer business loans for minorities.
 These tend to be more accessible than traditional loans and have lower rates and better repayment terms.

 - Business credit cards.
 Opening a business credit card offers your business a line of credit that can be used to pay for expenses related to your business.
+They can also help you build business credit, which can help you eventually qualify for loans with better rates and terms.

 - Business line of credit.
 Similar to a credit card, small businesses can seek a line of credit through a bank or other financial institution, providing flexibility to access funds when large expenses arise.